github/docs/content/get-started/onboarding/getting-started-with-github-ae.md

 ### 2. Building {% data variables.product.prodname_actions %}
 {% data reusables.getting-started.actions %}

-For more information on enabling and configuring {% data variables.product.prodname_actions %} for {% data variables.product.prodname_ghe_managed %}, see "[Getting started with {% data variables.product.prodname_actions %} for {% data variables.product.prodname_ghe_managed %}](/admin/github-actions/using-github-actions-in-github-ae/getting-started-with-github-actions-for-github-ae)."
+For more information on enabling and configuring {% data variables.product.prodname_actions %} for {% data variables.product.product_name %}, see "[Getting started with {% data variables.product.prodname_actions %} for {% data variables.product.prodname_ghe_managed %}](/admin/github-actions/using-github-actions-in-github-ae/getting-started-with-github-actions-for-github-ae)."

 ### 3. Using {% data variables.product.prodname_pages %}
-{% data variables.product.prodname_pages %} is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository in your enterprise and publishes a website.
-You can enable or disable {% data variables.product.prodname_pages %} for your users at the organization level.
-For more information, see "[Configuring {% data variables.product.prodname_pages %} for your enterprise](/admin/configuration/configuring-your-enterprise/configuring-github-pages-for-your-enterprise)."
+{% data reusables.getting-started.github-pages-enterprise %}
 ## Part 5: Using {% data variables.product.prodname_dotcom %}'s learning and support resources
-Your users can learn more about Git and {% data variables.product.prodname_dotcom %} with our learning resources, and you can get the support you need with {% data variables.product.prodname_dotcom %} Enterprise Support.
+Your enterprise members can learn more about Git and {% data variables.product.prodname_dotcom %} with our learning resources, and you can get the support you need with {% data variables.product.prodname_dotcom %} Enterprise Support.

 ### 1. Learning with {% data variables.product.prodname_learning %}
-Your users can learn new skills by completing fun, realistic projects in their very own {% data variables.product.prodname_dotcom %} repository with [{% data variables.product.prodname_learning %}](https://lab.github.com/).
-Each course is a hands-on lesson created by the {% data variables.product.prodname_dotcom %} community and taught by the friendly Learning Lab bot.

-For more information, see "[Git and {% data variables.product.prodname_dotcom %} learning resources](/github/getting-started-with-github/quickstart/git-and-github-learning-resources)."
+{% data reusables.getting-started.learning-lab-enterprise %}

 ### 2. Working with {% data variables.product.prodname_dotcom %} Enterprise Support
-{% data variables.product.prodname_ghe_managed %} includes access to {% data variables.product.prodname_dotcom %} Enterprise Support. {% data variables.product.prodname_dotcom %} Enterprise Support can help you troubleshoot issues that come up on {% data variables.product.prodname_ghe_managed %}.
-For more information, see "[About {% data variables.product.prodname_dotcom %} Enterprise Support](/admin/enterprise-support/overview/about-github-enterprise-support)."
+{% data reusables.getting-started.contact-support-enterprise %}